A. The destruction of the temple and its implications.

 b.
 Then let those who are in Judea flee: This is because at the appearance of the abomination of desolation, the desolation will first be poured out at Judea, and because the church will not be a factor at this time, having already been caught up to meet Jesus in the air (1 Thessalonians 4:16-17).

 i.
-Because Jesus told His disciples about the abomination of desolation (which is set up by the antichrist in the middle of the Great Tribulation) and warned them of this coming destruction in the Great Tribulation, some Christians believe that all Christians will go through the Great Tribulation.
+Because Jesus told His disciples about the abomination of desolation (which is set up by the Antichrist in the middle of the Great Tribulation) and warned them of this coming destruction in the Great Tribulation, some Christians believe that all Christians will go through the Great Tribulation.
 To them, it seems evident.
 Why would Jesus say these things to His disciples if His disciples would not experience them?

 ii.
 The answer is simple.
-We know from this passage and many other Scriptural passages that God will remove His church before the fury of the Great Tribulation, catching them away to meet Jesus in the air (1 Thessalonians 4:16-17).
+We know from this passage and other passages that God will remove His church before the fury of the Great Tribulation, catching them away to meet Jesus in the air (1 Thessalonians 4:16-17).
 Yet this information is valuable for the followers of Jesus so they can understand His plan for the future.
 This information is especially valuable for those who will become His disciples in the Great Tribulation after the church is gone.

 iii.
 We do well to remember that the disciples who heard Jesus say these words saw none of these things.
 Yet it was still good for them to hear it.
 Even if Christians will not go into the Great Tribulation, it is good for them - and those who will become Christians in the tribulation - to know what will happen during that time.
 Jesus spoke to all ages here.